Benediktbeuern Abbey: Second Benedictine foundation

 Under the influence of Conrad II, Holy Roman Emperor it was rebuilt and in 1031 returned to the Benedictine rule and re-settled by monks from Tegernsee Abbey under the first abbot of the new foundation, Ellinger.
 Under the second abbot, Gothelm (1032–1062), and the monks Gotschalk and Adalbert the school and scriptorium were re-established.
+In 1052, Bishop Nitker of Freising, had been granted the abbey by Emperor Henry III without the knowledge of abbot Gothelm.
+In response, the monks, keen to assert their autonomy, chose to do so by documenting the history of their abbey.
+A monk named Gottschalk took on the task of recording, quickly producing a chronicle, a list of monastic properties, and a record of both benefactors and adversaries.

-Gotschalk, later third abbot, was responsible for the translation of the relics of Saint Anastasia here in 1053, which by making the abbey a place of pilgrimage added substantially to its fame and prosperity; he was also its first historian.
+Gotschalk, now abbot, was responsible for the translation of the relics of Saint Anastasia here in 1053, which by making the abbey a place of pilgrimage added substantially to its fame and prosperity; he was also its first historian.
+In April 1055, the abbey received half a manse in the village of Issing.
+Along with this gift was presented to the monks a manuscript of Ambrose's commentary on Psalm 118.

 Benediktbeuern suffered four serious fires, in 1248, 1377, 1378, and 1490, but was prosperous enough to re-build each time.

 The abbey enjoyed for centuries an extremely high reputation as a place of learning and research.
 Botanical research and the establishment of a medicinal herb garden in about 1200 are also evidenced.
 In about 1250 the library covered the whole range of higher education as it then existed.
 The abbey also excelled at theological, philosophical and scientific studies.
-In the 1530s Dom Antonius Funda made considerable advances in the systematic writing of monastic history.
+In the 1530s, Antonius Funda made considerable advances in the systematic writing of monastic history.